mmillican/mattmillican.com/src/posts/2022/2022-09-14-cloudformation-useful-tools.md

 date: '2022-09-14'
 ---

-CloudFormation ("CFN") is AWS' _Infrastructure as Code_ ("IAS") solution that allows you to define your resources using templates instead of manually provisioning the resources via the Console.
-Using IAC has many benefits over manual provisioning, including:
+[CloudFormation](https://aws.amazon.com/cloudformation/) (aka _"CFN"_) is AWS' _Infrastructure as Code_ ("IaC") solution that allows you to define your resources using templates instead of manually provisioning the resources via the Console.
+Using IaC has many benefits over manual provisioning, including:

-- The ability to track changes in your version control system.
+- The ability to track changes in your version control system

     This allows you to see the changes to the resources over time and understand why changes were made.

-- Allows you to reproduce the same resources across many environments such as test, staging and production.
+- The ability to reproduce the same resources across many environments

+    For example: dev, test, staging and production.
 This reduces common issues caused by trying to manually set up multiple environments.

-- Associate infrastructure changes to related code changes in your application.
+- Association of infrastructure changes to code changes in your application
+- Rollback of "Stack" creation or updates

-- If a "stack" creation or update fails to succeed, CloudFormation will attempt to automatically roll-back the changes to the last successful deployment.
+    If a "stack" creation or update fails to succeed, CloudFormation will attempt to automatically rollback the changes to the last successful deployment (during an update).
+Or during creation, will typically delete the aborted Resources.

 One of the benefits about CloudFormation is that you can write the templates in either JSON or YAML and they both produce the same results.
 Though I'm not normally a YAML fan, I do prefer the YAML syntax for CFN as I find it easier to read than